What is keeping us from getting that second gift?

 Charities work hard every day to save the world, and yet they stink at friendship.
 If charities spent less time focused on the need for money and more time acknowledging donors as friends to the organization, the money would come.

 At the heart of any friendship is communication and mutual interest.
 A donor conveys interest when they send in that first gift.
 Like a new friendship, it starts small and grows over time, but only if it is honored.
 In my experience, I have seen gifts grow from $25 to $250,000 with a small nudge from acknowledgement.
 Tragically, cash strapped charities fail miserably at the most fundamental requirement for friendship, communication.
+This turns these donors into one gift wonders.

 If charities spent less time thinking about money and more time thinking about their donors, the money would come.